Course Preparation Checklist

 Instructors cannot edit the Course Type or Course Category.
 If the information currently in LawNet is not correct for your course, please email Hazel May at firstname.lastname@example.org.

-Please complete your course edits by 5:00 pm on Friday, 5 October and, as always, please do not hesitate to let Hazel May know if you have any questions.
+Please complete your course edits by 10:00 am on Monday, October 14 for Legal Methods II and 1L Electives and by 10:00 am on Monday, October 21 for all upper year offerings and, as always, please do not hesitate to let Hazel May know if you have any questions.

 As part of the Law School’s Learning Outcomes Assessment Plan, each course must list “goals” or an “objectives” statement as part of its course description in the online Curriculum Guide.
 Identification of 3 to 5 goals would be optimal and some instructors may want to use a hierarchy of goals, designating “primary” and “secondary” goals.
 Students will be able to use these goals statements in making course selections and in framing their expectations for the course.
 At the end of the course, as part of the course evaluation process, students will be asked the extent to which particular goals have been realized, on a goal by goal basis.